 - Other terms including self-healing histiocytosis, pure cutaneous histiocytosis, Langerhans' cell granulomatosis, Type II histiocytosis, and the generic term 'nonlipid reticuloendotheliosis'.

-There is also a risk-stratification system based on degree of organ involvement and number of organs involved.
+There is a risk-stratification system based on degree of organ involvement and number of organs involved.

 - This is largely unknown.
-It may be disorder of immune regulation.
+It may be a disorder of immune regulation.

 - Cigarette smoking appears to have a role in causing or potentiating the pulmonary form of LCH.

-- There is a wide spectrum of clinical presentation, from a single bony lesion, to multiple bony, skin and visceral lesions.
+- The spectrum of symptomatic disease varies from a single bony lesion to multiple bony, skin and visceral lesions.

-- Common presentations in one study were bony lesions, respiratory symptoms, malaise, abnormal chest X-ray or diabetes insipidus (DI).
+- Common presentations in one study were bony lesions, respiratory symptoms, malaise, abnormal CXR or diabetes insipidus (DI).